-- From the Walls Hill Road car park, behind the Old Coach House, walk along Babbacombe Downs Road to the Downs.
+- From the Walls Hill Road car park, behind the newly refurbished Route 16 pub, walk along Babbacombe Downs Road to the Downs.

 At 90 metres above sea level, this is one of Britain's highest cliff-top promenades, and it gives spectacular views in both directions.
 Looking east on a clear day you can see the Dorset coast beyond East Devon, some 30 miles away, its white limestone cliffs glimmering in the sun in sharp contrast to the rich red of the older sandstone cliffs closer to hand in Tor Bay.

-- Pick up the South West Coast Path at the northern end of the Downs, just past the statue of Lady Mount Temple and follow it down to Oddicombe Beach (or take the cliff railway).
+- Walk to the end of the Downs, just past the statue of Lady Mount Temple and follow the road down to Oddicombe Beach (or take the cliff railway).

-On the hillside beyond the cliff railway a substantial portion of the cliffs broke away in February 2010, and the unfortunate owners of the house at the top saw the value of their property plummet as their garden did the same in the resultant landslide.
+On the hillside beyond the cliff railway and above the beach, a substantial portion of the cliffs broke away originally in February 2010 (since which more has broken away).
+The unfortunate owners of a house at the top saw their house disappear in the resultant landslide.